12 Effective Ways to Promote Sustainable Tourism

 There are alternatives we can opt for when we plan our trips.
 For example, we know that in summer, many cities are overburdened with guests so why go at this time?
 Vist when the crowd have gone so you give the city a break.

-You can also stay in a place close by and just visit the major attractions each day.
+If you have no choice but to go in the summer, you don't have to stay in the city centre.
+Stay in a place close by and just visit the major attractions each day.
 You lessen the pressure on the city.
 Choose not to stay in the already overburdened tourist areas.

 You can check the sites of Sustainable Travel International or Stay Another Day or the many sites online on eco-friendly products and services in your target area.
 Guides will help you.
 But is that the best place to go in the country?
 Is it popular only because the one day tourist can see it easily or is it really a worthwhile place to visit?
 How can you support programs that will make life better not only for the top 1% but for the simple folks in the area?